 The pituitary gland releases another hormone called the luteinizing hormone

 .
 Hormones regulate a woman’s reproductive function and her sexual function as well.
 Throughout the cycle, hormones rise and fall that may affect sex drive

-Here are four simple ways your monthly cycle complicates your sex life:
+Here are four simple ways your monthly cycle complicates your sex life

 The first day of your menstrual cycle is the first day of your menstruation, which could last for three to five days, so we’ll take this as the first week of the cycle.
 Some people are just not comfortable having sex with blood gushing out

 We are now in week two with the last days as the middle of the cycle or the ovulation days.
 According to many research studies, sex drive peaks at ovulation,which makes sense since this is the time when you are most fertile.

 Researchers from the University of Virginia, Charlottesville surveyed 115 women from 23 to 45 years of age.
 Each participant has to answer questions about her sexual activities twice, before and during ovulation.
 The results showed that women are hornier and experienced greater satisfaction during ovulation,which occurs mid-cycle.

 Another research from the Arizona state University asked 256 women to keep track of their masturbation

 habit throughout the cycle by writing them in a diary.
 The results showed these women masturbated more during ovulation.